KidPudel/android-starter-kit/Android/bluetooth.md

 # Create a connection between two devices
-To create a connection between two devices, you must implement both the server-side and client-side mechanisms because one device must open a server socket, and the other one must initiate the connection using the server device's MAC address.
+To create a connection between two devices, you must implement both the server-side and client-side mechanisms because:
+- one device must open a server socket (to listen)
+- and the other one must initiate the connection using the server device's MAC address.

 We have `BluetoothDevice` that represents remote device, it has:
 - `name`: the name which will appear in the list